 How Do You Choose the Essential Oils for Linen Spray?

 You can mix/match essential oils of your choice, but it would be wise to smell each oil individually before adding to the spray bottle.

 Adding scents together is kinda like adding black and white paint.
 It only takes a few drops of black to turn white to grey.
 But it takes A LOT of white to turn black to grey, and you might never get there!

 Will Linen Spray Stain Fabric?

 If at all possible, use light colored oils if you’re spraying directly on fabric so you don’t stain them.

-Essential oils, and anything made with essential oils, should be stored in a cool place and out of direct sunlight.
+Essential oils, and anything made with essential oils, stay fresh when stored in a cool place and out of direct sunlight.